How We Created a Loyal and Engaged Email List

 This is why creating an email list for your business is so important.
 People might miss your Twitter update, the inconsistent Facebook algorithm might not show your post to anyone, let alone the people it might hit a nerve with.

 Email, however, is made to connect.
 It’s made to land in inboxes, made to be opened – it’s not made to be missed or scrolled past.
+There are many best practices in email marketing, learning them all takes sometime but the payoff is well worth it.

 You might think that it’s a good idea to wait until you’ve scraped together some semblance of an audience before you start growing your email list, but if there’s one tip I can give you.
 Start right away.
 If you are putting out valuable content, people will be interested from the start (and, let’s face it, for all they know there could be 10,000 other people on your list with them).